cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 cp guest/generated/admin.conf ~/.kube/config
 kubectl get nodes
 ```
-# Customize the cluster by installing a Storage Controller
+# Customize the cluster by installing a Storage Controller and Object Store
 Create a new Storage Class for the OpenEBS provisioner, and using the "app-data" Volume Group previously created on each node.
 Install the chart, but give values so loki doesn't use such a large disk.
 Check its components start successfully